sfr0xyz/openagents-bitcoin-stats/README.md

 Available statistics (see detailed descriptions [below](#description-of-the-values))

-- `market`: Bitcoin market data
+- `market`: Bitcoin market data such as current price and market cap
-- `latestBlock`: Information about the latest block
+- `latestBlock`: Information about the latest block, such as size and total reward
-- `mining`: Mining data like the current hashrate and difficulty
+- `mining`: Mining data such as current hashrate and difficulty, and difficulty adjustment
-- `fees`: Recommended fees based on the current mempool
+- `fees`: Recommended feerates based on the current mempool
-- `mempool`: Mempool stats
+- `mempool`: Mempool statistics such as number of unconfirmed transactions and pending fees
-- `lightning`: Lightning Network stats
+- `lightning`: Lightning Network statistics such as total capacity and number of channels
-- `nodes`: Bitcoin nodes stats
+- `nodes`: Bitcoin node statistics such as total number of nodes

 You can include more than one of the above at once.